JoeriDamme/stokart-frontend/docs/STORIES.md

 ## API Verification Summary

-All user stories have been verified against the Stokard OpenAPI specification.
+All user stories have been verified against the Stokart OpenAPI specification.
 Below is a summary of the verification:

 ### Authentication Stories (Epic 1) - ✅ Fully Supported
 - **US-1.1 (Registration)**: `POST /api/v1/auth/register` - Returns id, email, accessToken, refreshToken